 - Assess the condition of vegetation and if necessary, seed to promote regrowth.

-CLOSURE PLAN AND FINANCIAL ASSURANCE
+CLOSURE PLAN AND FINANCIAL GUARANTEE

-The Windfall closure plan includes a description of the activities and the site; protection, rehabilitation and closure measures; the closure cost estimate; and the financial assurance.
+The Windfall closure plan includes a description of the activities and the site; protection, rehabilitation and closure measures; the closure cost estimate; and the financial guarantee.
 The plan also presents the closure and rehabilitation work schedule, including post-closure monitoring and emergency and temporary suspension measures.

 Find out more about our reclamation approach in our Closure Plan.

 Osisko Mining has initiated baseline data collection to support an Environmental and Social Impact Assessment for the development of the Windfall Project.

 Environmental baseline data collection on the Windfall site began in 2016.
 Osisko Mining is working with the Cree First Nation of Waswanipi and the Tallymen to include Cree context and Cree traditional knowledge in each sectorial report.